amaraoussama94/Socket_with_c/README.md

 Windows using MSYS, you may get garbled line endings from the previous command.
 If so, try using unix2dos to fix it, as shown by the following command:</br> openssl x509 -text -noout -in cert.pem | unix2dos </br>

+##  tls_time_server.c :
+simple time server that displays the time to an HTTPS client.
+This program is an adaptation of time_server.c .Our server uses a while loop to accept multiple connections.</br>

 ## Please attention  :
 for windows user please read the make file </br>